tonsky/spectre/doc/sessions.rst

 .. class:: Session

-   A common interface you'll work with in your code.
+   A common interface you’ll work with in your code.

    .. function:: Obj? get(Str k)